 To learn more about Lucy and her work as a therapy dog, visit her Facebook page.

-Share this adorable story with your friends and family using the buttons below!
+Share this adorable story with your friends and family using the button below!